A Three-Day Trip to Tampa

 Breakfast at The Oxford Exchange

-First, let me just say that you are going to need reservations or an early arrival time if you plan on starting your day with breakfast at The Oxford Exchange.
+First, let me say that you will need reservations or an early arrival time if you plan on starting your day with breakfast at The Oxford Exchange.
 If you have booked that table, you may be seated in an art-filled dining room with an open kitchen or the sunlit Conservatory.
-We were told the wait was about two hours so we ended up at Buddy Brew grabbing coffee and a breakfast sandwich.
+We were told the wait was about two hours so we grabbed a cup of coffee and a breakfast sandwich.
 The weekend brunch is the busiest time here.

 The Oxford Exchange: 420 W. Kennedy Blvd., Tampa